ton-community/ton-docs/docs/contribute/README.md

 - **Most important**: look around.
 Match the overall style of the project.
 This includes formatting, naming files, naming objects in code, naming things in documentation, and so on.
 - **For documentation**: When editing documentation, do not wrap lines at 80 characters; instead, configure your editor to soft-wrap.
+- **Grammar**: `cpell` will check the spelling and suggest corrections in case of mistakes automatically before creating new commit.
+Feel free to add specific `words` to `cspell.json` config to include them in the verification dictionary.

 Don't worry too much about styles in general; the maintainers will help you fix them as they review your code.

 ### Pull Requests